 Reading Mary Hamilton’s new book, Kentucky Folktales, is like taking a storytelling master class that leaves you with its full text instead of sketchy notes and skimpy handouts.
 Through the use of scary tales, tall tales, folktales, and family tales Hamilton sheds light on such issues as fear, parental neglect and abuse, healthcare, hunting, war, kingly challenges, smart women, and raising babies.

 Each tale is followed by a commentary that relates Hamilton’s sources for her tales and notes on how she adapted them for her own storytelling performances.
 Most of the stories are also followed by the script of one of the original tales, making comparisons and detail mentioned in the commentary easy to follow.
-Read the rest of this entry »
+Read more »

 I will not share or give away your email address.